Intramuros Learning Sessions episode no. 14

 About the Host: Rancho Arcilla

 John Paul Escandor Arcilla, known professionally as Rancho Arcilla, is the author of the Intramuros Register of Styles (2021).
-He is currently the Chairperson of the Intramuros Technical Committee on Architectural Standards (TCAS).
-As TCAS Chairperson, Arcilla oversees the review of all development, including new constructions, in the Walled City.
-He is also a PhD student at the Tri-College of the University of the Philippines (UP) Diliman.
-He has an MA in Philippine Studies from UP Diliman and a BA in Asian Studies from the University of Santo Tomas.
+He served as Chairperson of the Intramuros Technical Committee on Architectural Standards (TCAS) from June 2022 to May 2024.
+As TCAS Chairperson, Arcilla oversaw the review of all development, including new constructions, in the Walled City.

-Arcilla specializes on colonial architecture.
-The architectural provisions of the Revised 2021 Implementing Rules and Regulations of Presidential Decree No. 1616, the main framework and legal instrument in the management of Intramuros District, is based on his MA thesis Walls within Walls the Architecture of Intramuros (2021).
+In 2021, Arcilla was instrumental in the development of the Revised 2021 Implementing Rules and Regulations (IRR) of Presidential Decree No. 1616, the main framework and legal instrument in the management of Intramuros District.
+The architectural provisions of the IRR and the Intramuros Register of Styles (2021) is based on his MA thesis Walls within Walls: The Architecture of Intramuros (2021).

 About the Intramuros Learning Sessions